 Further guidance on the management of nauseas and vomiting in pregnancy can be accessed from the Royal College of Obstetricians and Gynaecologists or NICE CKS.
 The UK teratology information service website Best Use of Medicines in Pregnancy (BUMPS) is also useful.

-Women with mild to moderate nausea and vomiting in pregnancy (PUQE score 3-12 (see below) and no dehydration or ketonuria) should be managed in primary care.
+Women with mild to moderate nausea and vomiting in pregnancy (PUQE score 3-12 (see below) and no dehydration) should be managed in primary care.

-Do not use diazepam, pyridoxine, herbal treatments, homeopathy, hypnotherapy, hypnosis, or psychotherapy.
+Do not use diazepam, pyridoxine (monotherapy), herbal treatments, homeopathy, hypnotherapy, hypnosis, or psychotherapy.
 For further information on the formulary position on the use of herbal treatments and homeopathy, click here.

 Where rest and dietary advice have been unsuccessful, early use of oral anti-emetics is recommended; these may reduce the risk of developing hyperemesis gravidarum.